peteroupc/html3dutil/tutorials/glmath.md

 before the first rotation.
 Like matrix multiplication, the order in which you multiply quaternions is important.
 This multiplication behavior is opposite to that in the D3DX and DirectXMath libraries.

+### Using Quaternions

+For best results when using quaternions:

+* Store the orientation of each object as a single quaternion, created with `quatIdentity()`.
+* As rotations happen each frame, convert the rotation (which may be in pitch/yaw/roll or another form, depending on the input device) to a quaternion and multiply that quaternion by the current orientation to get a new orientation for that object.
+* Normalize the orientation quaternion (using `quatNorm()` or `quatNormInPlace()`) every few frames.

 ### Tait-Bryan angles and their disadvantages <a id=Tait_Bryan_angles_and_their_disadvantages></a>